-- Ministry of Transport and Communications (MTC). - National and Civil Defence System.
+Ministry of Transport and Communications (MTC).

-Glossary\
+National and Civil Defence System.

+Glossary

-CONCEPT EXPLANATION Competent authority Authority, such as governments, non-judicial government authorities and courts, empowered by the law to approve or authorize the adoption and order the technical execution of a measure for legal interception, a request for metadata, the blocking of contents or the suspension of the service.
-Personal data Personal data means any information which refers to an identified or identifiable person, such as his or her name and address, the recipients of his or her communications, the location, the content of the communications, the traffic data (days, time, recipients of the communications, etc.).
-Location data The location data may refer to the latitude, longitude and altitude of the user's terminal equipment, the direction of travel, the level of accuracy of the location information, the identification of the network cell in which the terminal equipment is located at a certain moment or the time at which the location information has been recorded.
+CONCEPT EXPLANATION CONCEPT EXPLANATION Competent authority Authority, such as governments, non-judicial government authorities and courts, empowered by the law to approve or authorize the adoption and order the technical execution of a measure for legal interception, a request for metadata, the blocking of contents or the suspension of the service.
+DPI These are the initials which stand for Deep Packet Inspection.
+DPI identifies situations involving non- compliance with technical protocols, viruses, spam or invasions, but it can also use pre-defined criteria different from those annotated to decide whether a packet can pass through or whether it needs to be routed to a different destination or given another Personal data Personal data means any information which refers to an identified or identifiable person, such as his priority or bandwidth allocation, to collect information for statistical purposes or simply to eliminate it. or her name and address, the recipients of his or her communications, the location, the content of the communications, the traffic data (days, time, recipients of the communications, etc.).
+IMEI These are the initials which stand for International Mobile Station Equipment Identity.
+It has a serial number which physically identifies the terminal.
+The IMEI enables the operator to identify valid terminals Location data The location data may refer to the latitude, longitude which, therefore, can connect to the Network. and altitude of the user's terminal equipment, the direction of travel, the level of accuracy of the location information, the identification of the network cell in which the terminal equipment is located at a certain moment or the time at which the location information has been recorded.
+IMSI These are the initials which stand for International Mobile Subscriber Identity.
+It is the identifier of the line or service.
+This number is used to route calls and to obtain the country or network to which it belongs.
 Traffic data Any data processed for the purposes of conducting communication through an electronic communications network or for invoicing purposes.